jihad7aljubeh/push-swap/README.md

   - Divide the range of values into “chunks”.
   - Move chunk by chunk from `a` to `b`, placing them in the right order, then push back.

-Your README can briefly describe what you chose:

 > In this implementation, small stacks (≤ 5 elements) are sorted with specific cases, while bigger stacks are sorted using an indexed **radix sort** algorithm to keep the number of operations relatively low.

-*(Adapt the line above to your real algorithm if needed.)*
+> *(Adapt this line if your actual algorithm is different.)*

 ---

 ## Project Structure

-A typical `push_swap` repository might look like:
+A typical **mandatory-only** `push_swap` repository might look like:

 ```text
 .